Skip to main content

 4

-Custom clearance & delivery in Germany
+Clearance & delivery in Germany

-Frequently Asked Questions — Flowers & plants from Canada to Germany
+Frequently Asked Questions — Flowers & Plants from Canada to Germany

-What does crosstrade air freight of Flowers & plants from Canada to Germany cost?
+What does crosstrade air freight of Flowers & Plants from Canada to Germany cost?

 The price depends on weight, volume, carrier choice, and any special handling.
-For Flowers & plants, a typical weight ranges between 50 and 5000 kg.
-Request a non-binding quote — we respond within 4 hours.
+For Flowers & Plants a typical weight ranges between 50 and 5000 kg.
+Request a no-obligation quote — we respond within 4 hours.

 How long does a crosstrade from Canada to Germany take?

-What IATA requirements apply to Flowers & plants?
+What IATA requirements apply to Flowers & Plants?

 Does Aircargo.nl handle customs in both countries?

-Which documents are needed for this crosstrade?
+What documents are required for this crosstrade?

-Quote for Flowers & plants: Canada → Germany?
+Quote for Flowers & Plants: Canada → Germany?

 Made by Friendly Faces